10 Ode Examples to Explore

 1. “The Odes” by Horace

-The Roman poet Horace actually wrote a collection of four books of Latin lyrical poetry, and his poetic form has set the stage for other ode poetry.
-As a result, his books are first on the list of best ode examples, because in a way he was the father of this poetic device.
+The Roman poet Horace wrote a collection of four books of Latin lyrical poetry, and his poetic form has set the stage for other ode poetry.
+As a result, his books are first on the list of best ode examples because, in a way, he was the father of this poetic device.

-The Horatian ode is a lyric poem that has two or four-line stanzas with the same meter, length, and rhyme scheme.
-His odes tend to talk about daily life, rather than lofty and formal themes.
+The Horatian ode is a lyric poem with two or four-line stanzas with the same meter, length, and rhyme scheme.
+His odes talk about daily life rather than lofty and formal themes.

 “Carpe diem, quam minimum credula postero.